 Well first off let’s step back and compare a three (3) week school to a three (3) year school.

-Now that’s just not my opinion, I have some facts to back it up because I fell in to that same trap and opened a school and operated it for several years, teaching ten to twenty guys in a school workshop setting and I gained first-hand experience on just exactly what happens in that school atmosphere.
+Now that’s just not my opinion, I have some facts to back it up because I fell into that same trap and opened a school and operated it for several years, teaching ten to twenty guys in a school workshop setting and I gained the first-hand experience on just exactly what happens in that school atmosphere.

-Here’s the problem, looking back at my students who were dedicated and diligent guys; they were not goof-offs, they were not just kids who were going to go out and get drunk at night and come in all hung over the next day.
-These were serious middle aged men who wanted to learn new career but the facts are that most if not all of the students that enter such a vocational school are not used to studying for starters.
+Here’s the problem, looking back at my students who were dedicated and diligent guys; they were not goof-offs, they were not just kids who were going to go out and get drunk at night and come in all hungover the next day.
+These were serious middle-aged men who wanted to learn a new career but the facts are that most if not all of the students that enter such a vocational school are not used to studying for starters.
 They are also not used to tough physical activity like getting down on the floor for four hours and crawling around repairing appliances, it’s tiring when you first do it.
-Is it realistic to expect a forty year old guy who hasn’t been in school for twenty years to study at night, listen to lectures for several hours a day and work on appliances for three or four hours a day?
+Is it realistic to expect a forty-year-old guy who hasn’t been in school for twenty years to study at night, listen to lectures for several hours a day and work on appliances for three or four hours a day?

 I mean they really want to but let me tell you what really happens; their enthusiasm wanes after about three (3) days, their tongues start hanging down to their knees and they are creaking around like old men because they are stiff and sore and they are just tired, they need a break and an hour isn’t going to do it.
-They need a couple days recovery to get their back right and to get used to the new pace, its tough!
-By the fifth day their brains are fried, they can’t absorb anymore, they are getting bleary in the middle of lectures, they are starting to be distracted easily.
+They need a couple of days recovery to get their back right and to get used to the new pace, it’s tough!
+By the fifth day, their brains are fried, they can’t absorb any more, they are getting bleary in the middle of lectures, they are starting to be distracted easily.